HaikalE/Peer-Grade-Page-Rank-Project/README.md

 drag any node and you can also double click on a node to find the URL that is represented by the node.

 NOTES       : If your python compiler version is up to 3.8 you must delete folder bs4 and you can install in terminal pip install beautifulsoup4

+ASSIGNMENT  : First you will spider 100 pages from http://python-data.dr-chuck.net/ run the page rank algorithm and take some screen shots.
+Then you will reset the spider process and spider 100 pages from any other site on the Internet, run the page rank algorithm, and take some screen shots.

 SOLUTION    :
 1. Image of output spider.py
 ![1](https://user-images.githubusercontent.com/89823572/184090933-d1b4678d-2591-4b5b-a643-008a5b427769.jpg)
 ![2](https://user-images.githubusercontent.com/89823572/184090961-f2c64cbb-f1b3-4afd-9170-e6e45604ec5b.jpg)